-On the other hand, high fixed cost of freestall barns makes it sometimes economically attractive to increase the stocking density past the optimal level where cow needs are best met.
-Indeed, the 2007 Dairy Survey by USDA-NAHMS (2010) showed that 41% of U.S. freestall operations had an average stocking density of \geq 104% (cows/stall).
+On the other hand, high fixed costs of freestall barns make it sometimes economically attractive to increase the stocking density past the optimal level where cow needs are best met.
+Indeed, the 2007 Dairy Survey by USDA-NAHMS (2010) showed that 41% of U.S. freestall operations had an average stocking density of $\geq 104\%$ (cows/stall).